Skip to content

 Rates Can Rise

 Most HELOCs have variable rates.
-A payment that looks manageable today may become more difficult if market rates rise.
+A payment that looks manageable today may become harder to afford if market rates rise.

 The Payment Can Jump Later

-If your HELOC allows interest-only payments during the draw period, your monthly obligation may rise substantially when repayment begins.
-Federal regulators have specifically highlighted this risk.
+If your HELOC allows interest-only payments during the draw period, your payment may rise when the repayment period begins.
+At that point, you may have to repay both principal and interest.

 The Line Can Be Reduced Or Frozen